7 First Apartment Expenses You Need in Your Budget

-Entering the real world, and starting your first job, may lead you to rent your first apartment.
-While living on your own has its perks, it also comes with many financial responsibilities.
-The best advice we can give you is to plan and budget for your expenses.
-Here are 6 items associated with renting that you should be budgeting for when you make your move.
+Entering the real world and starting your first job may lead you to moving out and renting your first apartment.
+While living on your own has its perks, renting an apartment comes with many financial responsibilities and expenses.
+The best advice we can give you is to plan and budget accordingly.

-Protect against damage to your belongings when unexpected events occur by taking out renters’ insurance.
+Protect against damage to your belongings when unexpected events occur by taking out renters insurance.
 As part of your lease agreement, it's common for landlords to require this insurance.
-While it's relatively inexpensive, it can save you thousands of dollars should a fire or theft occur.
-Get a few quotes and compare insurance costs to ensure your customized insurance policy fits your lifestyle and budget.
-If you own a vehicle, bundling your auto and renters’ insurance may cut costs even more.
+While relatively inexpensive, renters insurance can save you thousands of dollars should a fire or theft occur.
+Obtain a few quotes and compare insurance costs to ensure your customized insurance policy fits your lifestyle and budget.
+If you own a vehicle, bundling your auto and renters insurance may cut costs even more.

-As a renter, you may be responsible for paying for monthly utilities like electricity, heat, water and garbage.
+What bills do you pay in an apartment?
+As a renter, you may be responsible for paying for monthly utilities, such as electricity, heat, water and garbage.
 Landlords often pay for some utility costs but not all.
 Make sure to pay your utility bills on time because utility companies can turn off your utilities if money is owed.
 Consider setting up automatic bill payments, but always ensure you have money in your account to cover the costs.
 Also, monitor your utility usage and consider cutting back where you can.

 Cell phone, internet, cable and streaming services are all bills that you may be responsible for paying.
 Many providers offer internet and cable installation discounts for new renters and package choices or bundles, so be sure to shop around for a good deal that works for you.
 Also, consider your needs and wants.
 Do you need cable and five streaming services, or could you be happy with fewer options?
 These costs may seem small but eliminating services will save you money in your monthly budget.

 - Furniture and Household Items